MartinsOnuoha/MartinsOnuoha/README.md

-This is an experimental space. 🧪🔬
+This is an experimental space.
+Mistakes are okay. 🧪🔬

 - 🔭 Currently working on open-source & private projects
 - 💬 Ask me about Software Development, Art & Music.